Rose Elinor Dougall

-Rose Elinor Dougall (born 13 March 1986) is an English singer, songwriter and musician.
+Rose Elinor Dougall (born 13 March 1986) is an English singer, songwriter and instrumentalist.
 She was a member of the Pipettes and has performed with Mark Ronson.
 She also performs and records as a solo artist.

 Career

 Dougall joined the Pipettes in 2003 after being introduced to the initial line-up by Monster Bobby at The Basketmakers pub in Brighton.
 With the Pipettes, Dougall took lead vocals on the singles "Judy" and "Dirty Mind".
 During her time with the Pipettes, she also provided guest vocals for The Young Playthings, Brakes and Dr Colossus.
 On 18 April 2008, it was announced in a blog post on the band's Myspace that Dougall and bandmate Rebecca Stephens had amicably left the band "to pursue other musical projects".